 We are convinced that the European network of citizens through common learnings and exchange, will connect the best of both the EU and the digital realms.
 For a more democratic, free, and prosperous Europe.

-The publication eDemocracy and eParticipation: The precious first steps and the way forward can be downloaded by clicking here: eDemocracy and eParticipation The precious first steps and the way forward
+The publication eDemocracy and eParticipation: The precious first steps and the way forward can be downloaded here: eDemocracy and eParticipation The precious first steps and the way forward